MOSA Project Structure

 Mosa.Compiler.*

-Those projects make the MOSA compiler.
+Those projects make up the MOSA compiler.
+They include the CIL, IR transformations and native code generation stages.
 You can learn more about it here.

 Mosa.DeviceDriver